RayBB/ruff/crates/red_knot_python_semantic/resources/mdtest/import/conventions.md

 ## Builtins import

-Similarly, trying to import the symbols from the builtins module which aren't explicitly exported should also raise an error.
+Similarly, trying to import the symbols from the builtins module which aren't re-exported should also raise an error.

 ```py